-- A. An act of bullying, by either an individual student or a group of students, is expressly prohibited on school premises, on school district property, at school functions or activities, or on school transportation.
-This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student's act of bullying.
+- A. An act of bullying, by either an individual student or a group of students, is expressly prohibited: - 1. on the school premises, at the school functions or activities, on the school transportation; - by the use of electronic technology and communications on the school premises, during the school functions or activities, on the school transportation, or on the school computers, networks, forums, and mailing lists; or - 3. by use of electronic technology and communications off the school premises to the extent such use substantially and materially disrupts student learning or the school environment. - B. A school-aged child who voluntarily participates in a public school activity, such as a curricular or extracurricular activity, is subject to the policy provisions applicable to the public school students participating in the activity. - C. This policy applies not only to students who directly engage in an act of bullying but also to students who, by their indirect behavior, condone or support another student's act of bullying.
 This policy also applies to any student whose conduct at any time or in any place constitutes bullying or other prohibited conduct that interferes with or obstructs the mission or operations of the school district or the safety or welfare of the student or other students, or materially and substantially interferes with a student's educational opportunities or performance or ability to participate in school functions or activities or receive school benefits, services, or privileges.
-This policy also applies to an act of cyberbullying regardless of whether such act is committed on or off school district property and/or with or without the use of school district resources. - B. No teacher, administrator, volunteer, contractor, or other employee of the school district shall permit, condone, or tolerate bullying. - C. Apparent permission or consent by a student being bullied does not lessen or negate the prohibitions contained in this policy. - D. Retaliation against a victim, good faith reporter, or a witness of bullying is prohibited. - E. False accusations or reports of bullying against another student are prohibited. - F. A person who engages in an act of bullying, reprisal, retaliation, or false reporting of bullying or permits, condones, or tolerates bullying shall be subject to discipline or other remedial responses for that act in accordance with the school district's policies and procedures, including the school district's discipline policy (See MSBA/MASA Model Policy
+This policy also applies to an act of cyberbullying regardless of whether such act is committed on or off school district property and/or with or without the use of school district resources.
+This policy also applies to sexual exploitation.